Panther Manual

 Software Guide

-The primary way to interact with Panther's hardware is via the Robot Operating System (ROS), with all drivers written in ROS.
-You can find the source code in the GitHub repository husarion/panther_ros.
-The robot supports both ROS and ROS 2, with similar APIs and behavior.
+Interaction with Panther's hardware is primarily facilitated through the Robot Operating System (ROS), with all drivers developed in ROS.
+The source code is available in the GitHub repository husarion/panther_ros.
+The platform supports both ROS and ROS 2, offering consistent APIs and behavior across both versions.

 ROS is a set of software libraries and tools for building robot applications, offering a common framework for development.
 It is open-source, making it free to use and modify.